ES0R/mlops_project/reports/README.md

 >
 > Answer:

-Yes, we employed a method where all code was was written into functions, with even the main code being a function.
+Yes, we employed a method where all code was written into functions, with even the main code being a function.
 Another rule we employed is that all pathing is relative the root directory, which helped generalize the pathing for saving and loading files in the correct location.
 This, however, means that all code should be run from the root folder.

 ## Version control